‘You’re just in time for the Essentials Yoga Class’, said Sally, the friendly receptionist at the Body Mind Life Institute in Sydney’s Surry Hills.

 ‘You may find it easier to channel your thoughts in the direction you want and not ‘dwell’ on negative thoughts or experiences.
 This is partly why yoga seems to have a positive effect on depression and anxiety, where sufferers have a tendency to dwell on negative life events.’

-You can read Dr Storoni’s full article here or watch this short video which outlines:
+You can read Dr Storoni’s full article here

 Like with all aspects of health and wellbeing, yoga practice is just one tool in a stress management toolkit.
 It works well for many people, and there’s the science to prove it.
 However, it’s not for everyone and to help you create your own stress management toolkit, I’ve created a single sheet containing 28 Stress Reduction Techniques.